erroronline1/caro/readme.md

 ; IF YOU ADD OR REPLACE A GROUP FOR APPROVALS ALL CURRENT ITEMS MUST BE APPROVED BY THIS GROUP RETROSPECTIVE!
 [permissions]
-appmanual = "qmo" ; contribute to and edit application manual audits = "ceo, qmo" ; access audits calendaredit = "ceo, qmo, supervisor" ; edit, delete or complete events and entries (scheduled events can be closed by anyone) calendarfullaccess = "ceo" ; edit, delete or complete events and entries calendarfulltimesheetexport = "ceo, human_ressources" ; exporting of all users timesheets in one go, adding foreign timesheet entries csvfilter = "ceo, qmo, purchase, office" ; access and execute csv filter
+appmanual = "qmo" ; contribute to and edit application manual audits = "ceo, qmo, prrc" ; access audits calendaredit = "ceo, qmo, supervisor" ; edit, delete or complete events and entries (scheduled events can be closed by anyone) calendaraddforeigntimesheet = "ceo, supervisor, human_ressources" ; e.g. insert sick days after calling in calendarfullaccess = "ceo" ; edit, delete or complete events and entries calendarfulltimesheetexport = "ceo, human_ressources" ; exporting of all users timesheets in one go, adding foreign timesheet entries csvfilter = "ceo, qmo, purchase, office" ; access and execute csv filter